WouterSioen/building-maintainable-software/README.md

 ## Problem 3: ISP

-no client should be forced to depend on methods it does not use
+> No client should be forced to depend on methods it does not use

 ```php
 interface ConverterInterface